build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ![Eventbridge Rule Step 2]( images/createrules1.png "Eventbridge Rule Step 2")

 For the target, select "AWS service" and for the target, from the dropdown select "CloudWatch log group".
 Name the log group "game-events-log".
-Note that if we use infrastructure as code, we would additionally need to configure an IAM role to allow Eventbridge to access this log group.

 ![Eventbridge Rule Step 3]( images/createrules3.png "Eventbridge Rule Step 3")